Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Abstract

 \section{Abstract}

 The internal composition of sub-Neptunes remains a prominent unresolved question in exoplanetary science.
 We present a technique to place constraints on envelope mean molecular weight that utilises observations of escaping hydrogen or helium exospheres.
 This method is based on a simple timescale argument, which states that sub-Neptunes require a sufficiently large hydrogen or helium reservoir to explain on-going escape at their observed rates.
-This then naturally leads to an upper limit on atmospheric mean molecular weight.
-We apply this technique to archetypal sub-Neptunes, namely GJ-436 b, TOI-776 b and TOI-776 c, which have all been observed to be losing significant hydrogen content as well as relatively featureless transit spectra when observed with \textit{JWST}.
+This then naturally leads to an upper limit on atmospheric mean molecular weight. {\jr{We formalise this argument within a Bayesian inference model and apply it}} to the archetypal sub-Neptunes GJ-436 b, TOI-776 b and TOI-776 c, which have all been observed to be losing significant hydrogen content as well as relatively featureless transit spectra when observed with \textit{JWST}.
 Combining constraints from atmospheric escape and transit spectroscopy in the case of TOI-776 c allows us to tentatively rule out the high mean molecular weight scenario, pointing towards a low mean molecular weight atmosphere with high-altitude aerosols muting spectral features in the infra-red.
 Finally, we reframe our analysis to the hycean candidate K2-18 b, which has also been shown to host a tentative escaping hydrogen exosphere.
-If such a detection is robust, we infer a hydrogen-rich envelope mass fraction of $\log f_\text{env} = -1.67\pm0.78$, which is inconsistent with the hycean scenario at the $\sim 4\sigma$ level.
+If such a detection is robust, we infer a hydrogen-rich envelope mass fraction of $\log_{10} f_\text{env} = -1.67\pm0.78$, which is inconsistent with the hycean scenario at the $\sim 4\sigma$ level.
 This latter result requires further observational follow-up to confirm.